Murder of Balbir Singh Sodhi: Background

-Born in Punjab, India, Balbir Singh Sodhi was a member of the Sikh religion.
-He was also a husband, and father to three sons.
-He immigrated to the United States in 1989 and initially resided in Los Angeles, where he worked as a computer engineer and analyst at HP.
-He saved enough money to buy a gas station and several affiliated franchises in Phoenix, Arizona, and moved there.
-Sodhi's gas station had been running for just a year prior leading to his murder and in that time he had become known amongst the community as a generous and kind man who often gave free candy to children who came in.
+Born on July 6, 1949, in Jalandhar, Punjab, India, Balbir Singh Sodhi was a member of the Sikh religion.
+He was also a husband, and father to three sons and two daughters.
+He immigrated to the United States in 1989 and initially resided in Los Angeles, working at a 7-Eleven store, then driving a taxi in San Francisco.
+He moved with his brother to Arizona, pooling their money and buying a gas station and convenience store in Phoenix, Arizona.
+Sodhi's gas station had been running for just a year prior to his murder and in that time he had become known amongst the community as a generous and kind man who often gave free candy to children who came in.

 On September 11, 2001, members of al-Qaeda, a militant Islamist group, hijacked four airplanes and perpetrated the 9/11 attacks, killing 2,977 victims.
 According to family members, Sodhi had become distraught by the attacks.

 Shooting of Sodhi, others

-On September 15, 2001, Roque took his Chevrolet S-10 from the Wild Hare sports bar in Mesa, where he had reportedly been ranting about immigrants, and drove to the Chevron gas station owned by Sodhi.
+On September 15, 2001, four days after the attacks, Roque took his Chevrolet S-10 from the Wild Hare sports bar in Mesa, where he had reportedly been ranting about immigrants, and drove to the Chevron gas station owned by Sodhi.
 Roque shot Sodhi five times from his truck with a .380 handgun, killing him.
-At the time of the shooting, Sodhi was helping landscaper Luis Ledesma plant flowers in order to commemorate the lives of those lost in the 9/11 attacks around the edge of his gas station.
-Roque, who apparently wanted revenge for the 9/11 attacks, racially profiled him as an Arab Muslim because of the clothes he wore, his turban, and his beard.
+At the time of the shooting, Sodhi was helping landscaper Luis Ledesma plant flowers around the edge of his gas station in order to commemorate the lives of those lost in the 9/11 attacks.
+Roque, who apparently wanted revenge for the 9/11 attacks, racially profiled Sodhi as an Arab Muslim because of the clothes he wore, his turban, and his beard.

-Roque then drove to a Mobil gas station 10 miles away.
+Roque then drove to his former residence, which had been purchased by a local Afghan family, and fired multiple rounds at the outside of the house.
+Roque then drove to a Mobil gas station 10 mi away.
 Twenty minutes after the first shooting, he shot at a Lebanese-American clerk from his truck, but missed.
-Roque then drove to his former residence, which had been purchased by a local Afghan family, and fired multiple rounds at the outside of the house.
 After fleeing the scene of the final shooting, Roque was reported to have gone to a local bar and boasted, "They're investigating the murder of a turban-head down the street."